4W4I5/Semester-5-Notes/OS/OS 24 August, 2023.md

 - Check and do two things
 	- Priority of the interrupt
 		- If higher, save state of the interrupt and go to the new interrupt
 		- If equal or lower, finish the current interrupt then start the new interrupt.
-Stack isnt used
+Stack isn't used
 	- Interrupt Blocking
 		- Just block any and all new interrupts until the current interrupt is resolved